kyletothemoon holistic health blog

 What makes this worse is that devices with cellular connectivity, like certain smartwatch models, emit higher levels of EMFs.
 Constantly communicating with nearby cell towers means your device is working overtime—and so is your body, trying to cope with the radiation.
 Wear it 24/7, and you’re essentially letting your smartwatch call the shots on your health.

-Practical Steps to Protect Yourself
+Practical Steps to Protect Yourself from PFAS and EMF Risks

 Your smartwatch might be smarter than you think—but not in a good way.
 Between the toxic PFAS lurking in its band and the EMFs radiating into your body, this so-called health tool could be undermining your well-being.
 By making informed choices and taking proactive steps to minimize exposure, you can enjoy the benefits of wearable tech without compromising your health.
 In the quest for a healthier you, don’t let your gadgets get in the way.